matthewspangler/i3wm-retrowave-dotfiles/README.md

 You need i3-gaps and Polybar.

-My custom rice uses PyWal (https://github.com/dylanaraps/pywal) to generate a color palette based on the desktop wallpaper which is set with feh.
+My custom rice uses pywal (https://github.com/dylanaraps/pywal) to generate a color palette based on the desktop wallpaper which is set with feh.

-My GTK2/3 themes are configured to match the Pywal palette using wpgtk (https://github.com/deviantfero/wpgtk).
+My GTK2/3 themes are configured to match the pywal palette using wpgtk (https://github.com/deviantfero/wpgtk).

 ## Screenshot:
 ![Alt text](screenshot.jpg?raw=true "Screenshot")